-With both lectures and interactive exercises, our expert instructors will guide students through the latest digital marketing and social media platforms, strategies and trends.
-Students will also have the opportunity to present real-life scenarios, and network with local industry leaders.
+Through lectures and interactive exercises, our expert instructors will introduce students to the latest digital marketing and social media platforms, strategies and trends.
+Students will also have the opportunity to present real-life scenarios and network with local industry leaders.

 Engaging content attracts repeated website visits, populates social media channels, and drives search engine traffic.
 In this seminar, students will learn how to grow their business through developing a content-focused online strategy.